 LDE Centre for Sustainability and Medical Delta are joining forces in their mission to make healthcare more sustainable.
 Due to its success last year, the Interdisciplinary Thesis Lab on Sustainable Hospitals will be run again from February to July 2023.
-The findings will be made available as practical solutions for the healthcare sector.
-It is not possible to apply to this lab anymore.
+The findings are made available as practical solutions for the healthcare sector.

 No more talking: action is needed

 Seven percent of the CO2 emissions in the Netherlands are related to the healthcare sector.
 Pollution is increasing with the development of new technologies and materials.
 And due to an aging population, the demand for care – and therefore the ecological footprint of healthcare - will increase in the coming years.
 To make hospital care more sustainable, a drastic transition is needed.